 How much will the education portion of the apprenticeship cost?

-The cost of the education portion of the apprenticeship is the student discount price of (Certificate in Cybersecurity & Certificate in Cyber Operations) $15,495.
+The cost of the education portion of the apprenticeship is the student discount price of $10,995.
 However, the large majority of students will be supplemented with grants and scholarships that greatly reduce the cost.
 Any amount up to the remaining balance may be supplemented by the employer.

 Who do I contact for more information?

-For more information please speak with your Enrollment Advisor.
+For more information please speak with your Admissions Advisor.